sandravizz/Visual-data-science-R/README.md

 ![Alt text](Images/R1.png)

-Explorative data visualisation is a very important part when analyising the structure in our data.
+Explorative data visualisation is a very important part when analysing the structure in our data.
 It should always be one of the first steps when starting a new data science project.

 ### Setup